SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-08-22-team-building-exercises-with-dream-build-play.markdown

 Dream Build Play is meant to inspire all of us to Dream Big, Build the most uber project we can so everyone can Play it! **But we do not have to do it alone!**

-Thanks to the profile system, if you do not feel up to building your own project, then simply offer your services for either a share of the prizes or a share of the mountains of cash when it is on sale (or just for recognition and thanks?).&nbsp;&nbsp; This enables anyone who’s already in the competition to look for help they need and recruit you in to their projects.
+Thanks to the profile system, if you do not feel up to building your own project, then simply offer your services for either a share of the prizes or a share of the mountains of cash when it is on sale (or just for recognition and thanks?).
+This enables anyone who’s already in the competition to look for help they need and recruit you in to their projects.

 Also, if you have this brilliant idea and not sure how to build it (or your art skills are like mine and a stickman is a bit of a challenge), then search for potential team members, reach out to them and then enter as one team, the choice is up to you.